KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 Follow the [Gecko driver]("https://github.com/mozilla/geckodriver/releases") instructions to download the appropriate driver for Firefox.

-Next setup the preferences for the browser
+Next setup the preferences for the browser.

 ```python
 # Instantiate a webdriver profile